 Medicare Supplement | Medigap

-Medicare consists of 4 Parts: Part A, Part B, Part C, and Part D. "Original" Medicare is Part A and Part B. For years many seniors would elect to purchase a Medicare supplement or Medigap policy to help pay for some of gaps in Medicare; for instance the Part A deductible, Part B deductible, the 20% coinsurance, etc. For seniors that chose original Medicare and a traditional Medicare supplement, the Medicare part D plan is also available to them.
+Medicare consists of 4 Parts: Part A, Part B, Part C, and Part D. "Original" Medicare is Part A and Part B. For years many seniors would elect to purchase a Medicare supplement or Medigap policy to help pay for the gaps in Medicare; for instance the Part A deductible, Part B deductible, the 20% coinsurance, etc. For seniors that chose original Medicare and a traditional Medicare supplement, a Medicare part D plan is also available to them.
 This will give the comprehensive coverage you need to cover all facets of healthcare.
 The coverage of a traditional Medicare supplement will bring your potential out of pocket cost, in regards to healthcare, to very little.
-A Plan G Medicare supplement for instance, pays for all the gaps in Medicare other than the Part B deductible which is currently $233 for 2022.
-This would effectively bring your total out of pocket max for the year to just $233.
+A Plan G Medicare supplement for instance, pays for all the gaps in Medicare, other than the Part B deductible, which is currently $226 for 2023.
+This would effectively bring your total out of pocket max for the year to just $226,

 Medicare Advantage | Part C